vercel/release/README.md

 > Error logging works now (patch)

 Assuming that you've defined the type of change for a certain commit, the package won't ask you to set a type for it manually.
+This will make the process of creating a release much faster!

 ## Why?